lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 We already know that **this is a linear relationship model** because that's what `lm()` does.
 We also know that **Y is the response variable** and **X is the predictor variable.**

 ### How do we calculate the coefficients?
+Thanks to `summary()`, we have all the numbers we need already.
+Now we need to interpret them using **the regression equation:**
+$$ Y = a + bX +e $$
+*Wait... that looks familiar...* Yes.
+Beginning algebra is back to haunt us.
+But thankfully all we have to do is plug and play since `R` has already done the heavy lifting.